Cleaning Up After Your Dog

-I find the extent of the soiling to be extremely provoking.
-Poop bins are provided at the entrances to the park and it can’t come as much of a surprise to the dogs’ owners when their pets need to relieve themselves.
+I find the extent of the soiling to be extremely provoking. dog poop bags bins are provided at the entrances to the park and it can’t come as much of a surprise to the dogs’ owners when their pets need to relieve themselves.
 Most owners are clearly extremely conscientious and I am always pleased when I see them bend down to pick up the mess.
 However, I regularly have to negotiate piles of poop as I walk along the trails.

 More Work for Volunteers

 The park concerned is maintained by volunteers which makes the situation even more annoying.
 I cannot see any good reason why people who give their time for free should waste it picking up other people’s mess.
 Surprisingly there isn’t much of a litter problem for them to deal with but the dog mess is another matter.

 Perhaps the volunteer service should now extend to dog mess patrols.
 A dog owner is committing an offence if they do not clean up their pet’s poop when in a public place.
 If they are caught, a fixed penalty will be issued and if this isn’t paid then the case will proceed to the Magistrates Court where the offender could be fined up to £1,000.
 If a few of the negligent dog walkers were identified and fined it might deter others from being so lax in the future.

 Never Caught in the Act

 Whilst allowing dogs to foul public areas is an offence, the offender must be caught in the act in order to be punished.
 Most fouling isn’t witnessed and even if it is, people can be scared to report what they have seen for fear of retribution.
 Some areas of my local park are quite isolated and under-used and so any fouling which takes place would almost certainly go unreported.